MANA to require covid-19 vaccines for staff

 Locally, Mercy Health Systems announced July 7 it will require all workers to receive a covid-19 vaccine by the end of September.
 Mercy has 40,000 employees at clinics and hospitals in Arkansas, Missouri, Oklahoma and Kansas, including 5,700 employees in Arkansas.

-Northwest Health doesn't plan to make the vaccine mandatory, Abby Davenport, vice president of marketing and community relations, said last week.
+Northwest Health doesn't plan to make the vaccine mandatory, said Abby Davenport, vice president of marketing and community relations.
 More than 60% of the health system's employees are vaccinated, she noted.

 Employers may offer incentives for receiving the vaccines, although the incentives can't be coercive, the release states.

-The majority of patients now hospitalized with covid-19 are not vaccinated, according to the release.
+The majority of patients now hospitalized with covid-19 aren't vaccinated, according to the release.

 The variant is linked to higher transmission rates, more severe disease and higher hospitalization rates, he said.